iamvery/iamvery.github.com/_drafts/fold.md

 ## A Visual

 Paper was mentioned as something you might fold.
-In fact it makes a perfect practical example of programmatic folding.
+In fact it makes a practical example of programmatic folding.
 Consider a piece of paper containing a collection of numbers.

 ![strip of paper with numbers on it](/img/blog/2016/05/strip.jpg)